 Doil nodded in apparent satisfaction at this, and Kiluron was relieved; he had been worried he was going to get this wrong as soon as it became a negotiation.
 After another moment, Eldar replied.
 “This is acceptable to us.
 Let us convene, with your consent, a conference upon the hilltop to the northwest in two days’ time.”
 An impression of the hilltop to which the dragon was referring was placed directly in Kiluron’s mind, and he shivered when the dragon’s presence receded.

 “I consent,” Kiluron agreed, not willing to press his apparent good fortune at not being eaten or precipitating a war Merolate could not hope to win.
 “We shall be there in two days’ time.”

 A rumble arose from the three dragons before the gates, and in apparent response the dragons orbiting above changed their courses and winged off to the north.
 The three dragons at the gates backed up several paces, so that they could turn around without slashing their pointed, whip-like tails against the city walls, and then, with six, lumbering steps, they launched themselves into the air, the blasting of their wings enough almost to blow Kiluron and the guards right off of the wall.
-Before Kiluron had fully recovered his balance, they had faded into the sky.
+Before Kiluron fully recovered his balance, they faded into the sky.

 Doil was scrubbing dust out of his eyes.
 “That was…”

 “Astonishingly successful?
 Miraculously painless?”
 Kiluron suggested.
 “I’m sure that all of the credit goes to my negotiating skills.”